uio-bmi/ligo/docs_source/usecases.rst

 1. :ref:`Constructing LIgO motifs inspired by a database of TCR sequences with known antigen specificities`

-2. :ref:`Simulating epitope-specific TCRs and validating their properies`
+2. :ref:`Simulating epitope-specific TCRs and validating their properties`

 List of all usecases